finom/docs.vovk.dev/docs/controller.md

 }
 ```

-As you can see, `UserService` does not use decorators and served as a library to perform side-effects.
-By design it shoudln't interact with request object.
+As you can see, `UserService` does not use decorators and used as a library to perform side-effects.

 The newly created service is injected into the controller with `private static` prefix.
-You can use `UserService` class directly but I find this way of dependency injection as more descriptive.
+You can use `UserService` class directly to call its methods but this way of dependency injection is more descriptive.

 ```ts
 // /src/modules/user/UserController.ts